What are the web design trends for the upcoming year that are actually relevant to you & your business? Read this article & make those changes today!

 The folks at Hubspot are the Ninja Gaidens at this.
 Check this article out for more information.
 And if you get lost trying to translate it, remember my Fast and the Furious-ish example.
 It will help.

 This is one of those “no shit” moments on every list.
 You know, like having Michael Jordan be atop a list of the “Greatest Athletes Of All-Time”?
 Well, this is one of those.
 Because it’s obvious, yet necessary.

 For years now, the idea was to create a snazzy website for both desktop and laptops.
-Then, once that was done, only then do you worry about mobile.
+Then, once that was done, you worry about mobile.

 In 2017, 50.3% of all web searches worldwide were conducted via mobile phone.
 A number assured to increase.

 However, don’t just walk in telling your web designer you only care about your site being mobile friendly.
 Have a grasp as to why.

 And if you’re not convinced, do yourself a favor and read this post.
 The title, “Three Reasons Lacking A Mobile Friendly Site is Costing You Money.”

 Catchy little title now isn’t it?

 Okay, if mobile-friendly was Michael Jordan, video is the LeBron James.

 Also, here is some irony for you–You’re reading a blog stating the importance of having video on your site.
 You’re also reading this on a site that doesn’t have any video content.
 We’ll get to the latter in a moment, but first…